guyrt/openfec/README.md

 Adding azure as the fourth argument will cause an upload to an azure blob as specified in ./etl/azureblob/upload_file_to_blob.py.
 This is helpful for larger analysis where a spark cluster is necessary.

+There is also a library to upload to Azure DocumentDB.
+This is a good starting place to make a searchable data source, but I didn't hook it to the download_fec_data path.

 Building the FEC file definition map.
 ================================

 I got the xlsx from http://www.fec.gov/finance/disclosure/ftpefile.shtml.
 Download the file defns zip and unpack the full definitions spreadsheet.

-Use clean_version_map.py to create fecdefs.json from fec_version_map.xlsx
+In the metadata folder, use clean_version_map.py to create fecdefs.json from fec_version_map.xlsx

 Examples
 ========

-The analysis folder contains some usage examples.
+The analysis folder contains some usage examples from local data.
+To be honest, I got a little ways with this approach before deciding to implement azure upload so I could use spark.
+There is a great deal of ETL that would need to be done to make this data easy to use locally.

 *analysis_utils.py* A few utilities to help parse the data.
+In particular, attempts to handle the nasty keys that this data produces to produce at least somewhat sensible descriptions of organizations and their behavior.

 *find_committee_pairings.py* Find connections from one Committee to another.